danielbodnar/awesome-stars/README.md

 ## terminal

+- [onceupon/Bash-Oneliner](https://github.com/onceupon/Bash-Oneliner) - A collection of handy Bash One-Liners and terminal tricks for data processing and Linux system maintenance.
+- [rcaloras/bashhub-client](https://github.com/rcaloras/bashhub-client) - :cloud: Bash history in the cloud.
+Indexed and searchable.
 - [ohmybash/oh-my-bash](https://github.com/ohmybash/oh-my-bash) - A delightful community-driven framework for managing your bash configuration, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [unjs/consola](https://github.com/unjs/consola) - 🐨 Elegant Console Logger for Node.js and Browser
 - [sebastiancarlos/beachpatrol](https://github.com/sebastiancarlos/beachpatrol) - A CLI tool to replace and automate your everyday web browser.